scara02/OpenWeatherMap/README.md

 # OpenWeatherMap

-OpenWeatherMap provides real-time weather information along with air quality index data shown on the map.
+OpenWeatherMap provides real-time weather information with map functionality.
+Also retrivies recent news based on the keyword you provide.

 ## Setup